kunigami/kunigami.github.io/blog/_posts/2021-10-09-hermitian-functions.md

 In this post we’ll study even and odd functions, the even-odd function decomposition, Hermitian functions and prove some results for Fourier transforms.

 Hermitian functions are named after the 19th century French mathematician [Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite).
-Hermitian matrices are also named after hin.
+Hermitian matrices are also named after him.
 Charles was the advisor of Henri Poincaré.

 <!--more-->